Kevin Kelly (pitcher, born 1990)

-Kevin Keary Kelly (born May 27, 1990) is a Dutch-Curaçaoan professional baseball pitcher for the Caliente de Durango of the Mexican League.
-He played college baseball at Western Oklahoma State College and Southwestern Oklahoma State University and has also played professionally in the Netherlands and Italy.
-He has also represented the Netherlands national baseball team at events beginning in 2010.
+Kevin Keary Kelly (born May 27, 1990) is a Dutch-Curaçaoan professional baseball pitcher who is a free agent.
+He played college baseball at Western Oklahoma State College and Southwestern Oklahoma State University and has played professionally in the Netherlands, Italy, and Mexico.
+He has pitched for the Netherlands national team in events beginning in 2010.

 Career

 Neptunus

 Kelly pitched for the Honkbal Hoofdklaase club Neptunus in Rotterdam from 2014–2017 and 2019–2023.
 He has a 19–7 win–loss record and 24 saves in 250 innings pitched.

 Rimini Baseball Club

 Kelly signed with the Rimini Baseball Club of the Italian Baseball League for the 2018 season.
 In 15 games for the club, he compiled a 1.72 ERA with 19 strikeouts and 3 saves across 15 2/3 innings pitched.

 Sultanes de Monterrey

 On April 17, 2024, Kelly signed with the Sultanes de Monterrey of the Mexican League.
 On May 31, Kelly threw a no-hitter against the Pericos de Puebla, striking out three as Monterrey won 12–0.
 In 16 games (11 starts) for the Sultanes, he compiled a 1–3 record and 4.67 ERA with 39 strikeouts across 52 innings pitched.
 Kelly was released by the team on September 23.